-- Play games with the ducks to reinforce ordinal numbers.
+Play games with the simple duck puppets mentioned above to reinforce ordinal numbers.

-- You can choose a song the children know and the ones watching from the outside can sing too.
+- If you choose a song the children already know. the rest of the children watching from the outside of the carpet can sing too.

 - When the music is turned off the children with the ducks sit in a row on the carpet and hold their ducks up.

 - Use pieces of tape on the rug to help the children know where to sit.

 - Every one else chants along with the teacher’s guidance (touch each one)… “The duck with the green dots is first, the duck with the orange stars is second, the duck with ….” until you get to the last duck.

 - Children trade places and five more children get to walk around with the ducks.